ymxlzgy/echoscene/README.md

 cd scripts
 python train_3dfront.py --exp /path/to/exp_folder --room_type all --dataset /path/to/dataset --residual True --network_type echoscene --with_SDF True --with_CLIP True --batchSize 64 --workers 8 --loadmodel False --nepoch 10000 --large False --use_scene_rels True
 ```
+`--exp`: the path where trained models and logs would like to be stored.

-`--room_type`: rooms to train, e.g., livingroom, diningroom, bedroom, and all.
+`--room_type`: rooms to train, e.g., 'livingroom', 'diningroom', 'bedroom', and 'all'.
 We train all rooms together in the implementation.

-`--network_type`: the network to be trained. `echoscene` is EchoScene, `echolayout` is EchoLayout (single branch).
+`--network_type`: the network to be trained. `echoscene` is EchoScene, `echolayout` is EchoLayout (retrieval method, single layout generation branch).

 `--with_SDF`: set to `True` if train EchoScene.